 Click on smaller images below to view full-size – Please share on Pinterest

-The mission is small and simple compared to San Juan Capistrano, Carmel or Santa Barbara, which are large and elaborate.
+The mission is small and simple compared to Capistrano, Carmel or Santa Barbara, which are large and elaborate.
 You can view a collection of illustrations inside painted by Henry Chapman Ford in 1875.
 He was able to capture all the missions when they were in extreme decay and disrepair.
 It’s an important collection because it drew attention to the issue and encouraged their restoration for posterity.
 Most of the California missions were restored during the early 20th century.

 More mission stories